monsoonmaelstrom/book2/book2.md

 “Are you sure you’re up for this?
 I’m not going to break you, am I?”

-“No. You’re not going to break,” I sigh in irritation.
+“No. You’re not going to break me,” I sigh in irritation.

 “Hey, can you blame me for asking?
 You must have looked in a mirror at some point in the past few days.”